Terms of Sales

 - Shop at 75-77, avenue de la République 69160 Tassin-la-Demi-Lune: 04.78.43.92.06

 2.4.
-If you choose a Click & Collect Order withdrawal in the Paris Boutiques
+If you choose Click & Collect Order pickup at the Paris Boutiques

-PRALUS PARIS , a single-member SARL with share capital of €182,719, whose registered office is located at 35, RUE RAMBUTEAU 75004 PARIS, registered in the Paris Trade and Companies Register under number 800 611 469, represented by Francois Pralus as Manager.
+PRALUS PARIS , a single-member limited liability company with a share capital of €182,719, whose registered office is located at 35, RUE RAMBUTEAU 75004 PARIS, registered with the Paris Trade and Companies Register under number 800 611 469, represented by Francois Pralus as Manager.

 How to contact the Merchant: